Last updated: September 19th, 2022 |

 Benedict’s solution is a slight variation of Fehling’s solution that uses citrate instead of tartrate, which provides better stability for the copper(II).

 Like Fehling’s solution, it is best made fresh.
-The ingredients are copper(II) sulphate, sodium carbonate, and sodium citrate.
+The ingredients are copper(II) sulphate, sodium carbonate (note: hydroxide is also needed! – see reference), and sodium citrate.
 (Note: in the quantitative test, potassium thiocyanate is added, which results in a colourless white precipitate).

 The test is performed by adding the substance to be analyzed and heating briefly.